 The WBO top ten-rated and IBF number six southpaw had too much power for Kisarawe and has now recorded nine knockouts this year alone.

-Patel had hoped the fight would be for Jason Moloney’s old Commonwealth title, although will now concentrate on continuing his progress through the ratings.
+Patel had hoped the fight would be for Jason Moloney’s old Commonwealth title.
+However, he will now concentrate on continuing his progress through the ratings.

-“Julias previously went eight rounds with Arnold Khegai and was pencilled in to fight Jamie Conlan in November 2016 in an IBF world title final eliminator but the fight never happened.
+“Julias previously went eight rounds with Arnold Khegai.
+He was penciled in to fight Jamie Conlan in November 2016 in an IBF world title final eliminator but the fight never happened.

-“He’s a great guy and we got along before and after the fight.
-Julias is a very nice man and I wish him the best in the future,” added Patel.
+“He’s a great guy.
+We got along before and after the fight.
+Julias is a very nice man.
+I wish him the best in the future,” added Patel.

 The win could see Patel improve on his June ranking of 10 with the World Boxing Organisation as the highly active 25 year-old edges closer to a world title shot over the next twelve months.